-The annual and special meeting (the "Meeting") of the holders ("Shareholders") of common shares ("Common Shares") of Blackline Safety Corp. (the "Corporation") will be held as a virtual only meeting via live audio webcast online at https://web.lumiagm.com/292419334 on Tuesday, March 21, 2023 at 3:00 p.m.
-(Mountain Standard Time), to:
+The annual and special meeting (the "Meeting") of the holders ("Shareholders") of common shares ("Common Shares") of Blackline Safety Corp. (the "Corporation") will be held as a virtual only meeting via live audio webcast online at https://web.lumiagm.com/257664359 on Tuesday, March 19, 2024 at 3:00 p.m.
+(Mountain Daylight Time), to:

-- 1. receive and consider the audited financial statements of the Corporation for the financial year ended October 31, 2022 and the report of the auditor thereon; - 2. fix the number of directors of the Corporation to be elected at the Meeting at seven (7) directors; - 3. elect seven (7) directors for the ensuing year; - 4. appoint PricewaterhouseCoopers LLP as the auditors of the Corporation for the ensuing year and to authorize the board of directors to fix the auditor's remuneration as such; - 5. consider, and if thought appropriate, to pass an ordinary resolution, as more particularly set forth in the accompanying management information circular proxy statement of the Corporation dated February 7, 2023 (the "Management Information Circular"), increasing the number of Common Shares that may be issued from treasury for grant under the Corporation's employee stock ownership plan; and - 6. to transact such other business as may be properly brought before the Meeting or any adjournment or postponement thereof.
+- 1. receive and consider the audited financial statements of the Corporation for the financial year ended October 31, 2023 and the report of the auditor thereon; - 2. fix the number of directors of the Corporation to be elected at the Meeting at seven (7) directors; - 3. elect seven (7) directors for the ensuing year; - 4. appoint PricewaterhouseCoopers LLP as the auditors of the Corporation for the ensuing year and to authorize the board of directors to fix the auditor's remuneration as such; - 5. consider, and if thought appropriate, to pass an ordinary resolution, as more particularly set forth in the accompanying management information circular proxy statement of the Corporation dated February 2, 2024 (the "Management Information Circular"), to amend the Corporation's employee stock ownership plan ("ESOP") to require shareholder approval for an increase in the Corporation's contributions thereunder; and - 6. to transact such other business as may be properly brought before the Meeting or any adjournment or postponement thereof.

 The Corporation will hold the Meeting in a virtual only format, which will be conducted via live audio webcast commencing at 3:00 p.m.
-(Mountain Standard Time) on Tuesday, March 21, 2023.
+(Mountain Daylight Time) on Tuesday, March 19, 2024.
 Shareholders will have an equal opportunity to participate at the Meeting online regardless of their geographic location.